The Urban Butterfly Initative is about more than just butterflies. We are also about communities, about science, and about the environment.

-By increasing the amount of native habitat available to support populations of butterflies and other animals, UBI projects help make our communities part of the solution for stemming the loss of local biodiversity and reversing the trend currently being experienced worldwide.
+By increasing the amount of native habitat available to support populations of butterflies and other animals, UBI's Butterfly Landscape Development facet helps make our communities part of the solution for stemming the loss of local biodiversity and reversing the trend currently being experienced worldwide.

 Engagement & Education

-Butterflies are beautiful, charismatic, and harmless creatures, making them a great 'gateway animal' to encourage people of all ages to be interested in, and care about, the natural world.
+Butterflies are beautiful, charismatic, and harmless creatures, making them a perfect 'gateway animal' to encourage people of all ages to be interested in, and care about, the natural world.
 And because their caterpillars feed on plants, butterflies offer a great model to demonstrate the importance of diverse food webs to a healthy, functioning ecosystem.
-We provide resources (such as our butterfly guide) and information on social media, and in presentations, to help community members increase their knowledge and awareness and make these connections.

 Science & Research